Ney2/AwesomeBook/README.md

 # Getting Started
 To get a local copy up and running follow these simple example steps.

+### Prerequisites:
-Prerequisites: Any kind of browser.
+Any kind of browser.

-#####Setup:
+### Setup:
+    1. Clone the repository (git clone https://github.com/Ney2/AwesomeBook.git)
-    1.Clone the repository using the link: https://github.com/Ney2/AwesomeBook.git 2.Then open the folder in your local environment 3.Choose the file with a name index.html file 4.Run index.html file using any browser in your local environment
+    2. Then open the folder in your local environment
+    3. Choose the file with a name index.html file
+    4. Run index.html file using any browser in your local environment

 # Author 1
    - GitHub: [@Ney2](https://github.com/Ney2)